 A performance fee is remuneration given as an additional performance incentive for fund management.
-The remuneration is only paid if the performance of the sub-fund (the following "fund") or a unit class is better than its benchmark in the accounting period (outperformance).
+The remuneration is only paid if the performance of the fund or a unit class is better than its benchmark in the accounting period (outperformance).
 The conditions under which a performance fee may be withdrawn can be found in the following letters a) to f):